supermarsx/patcherjs/readme.md

 The logger can prefix each message with an ISO timestamp.
 Enable timestamps by setting the environment variable `LOG_TIMESTAMPS=true` or by calling `Logger.setConfig({ timestamps: true })`.
 When not enabled, messages are written without a timestamp.

+Call `await Logger.flush()` to wait for pending log writes to finish.
+The patcher invokes `flush` on shutdown and registers it with `process.on('beforeExit')`, but it can also be awaited manually when embedding the logger elsewhere.

 #### Example files

 The project comes with an example `.patch` file and a `.dll` file to be packed, these files should be removed and you should add your own files.